Spinach Is Basically A Steroid, And The World Anti-Doping Authority Might Ban It

 Nutritionists have long hailed spinach as one of the healthiest foods on the planet.
-However, it now appears that it might be too healthy, after a study discovered that the leafy green vegetable works almost as effectively as steroids, per Insider Hook.
+However, it now appears that it might be too healthy after a study discovered that the leafy green vegetable works almost as effectively as steroids, per Insider Hook.
 It is so effective that the World Anti-Doping Authority might even have it banned.

 Scientists discovered in a 10-week study of around 50 men that giving a supplement of ecdysterone, a compound found in spinach, had a drastic effect on the body.
 Even though the control and the supplement group had the exact same physical training program, the men who received the spinach-based supplement had three times the “strength gains,” as well as more muscle mass than the placebo group.